DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 KNI Creation and Deletion
 -------------------------

-The KNI interfaces are created by an Intel® DPDK application dynamically.
+The KNI interfaces are created by a DPDK application dynamically.
 The interface name and FIFO details are provided by the application through an ioctl call using the rte_kni_device_info struct which contains: